pipelinelabo/datalaiq-wiki/ingesters/simple_relay.md

 ## Line Reader Listener

 The line reader listener is designed to read newline broken data streams from either a TCP or UDP stream.
-Applications which can deliver simple line broken data over a network can utilize this type of reader to very simply and easily integrate with Gravwell.
+Applications which can deliver simple line broken data over a network can utilize this type of reader to very simply and easily integrate with DatalaiQ.
 The Line Reader listener can also be used for simple log file delivery by simply sending log files to the listening port.

-For example, an existing log file can be imported into Gravwell using netcat and Simple Relay:
+For example, an existing log file can be imported into DatalaiQ using netcat and Simple Relay:
 ```
 nc -q 1 10.0.0.1 7777 < /var/log/syslog
 ```